Nitrates and Phosphates and Algae, Oh My!

 - Add 3 of drops of algal culture to each container.

 - Take a drop of water from each sample and look at it under a microscope.
 10x magnification will be sufficient.
-Count and record the number of phytoplankton visible in both sample.
+Count and record the number of phytoplankton visible in each sample.
 Have each member of your group repeat this and find the average number of phytoplankton per drop in both the "Control" and "+ Nutrients" containers.

 - Place both containers near a window, out of direct sunlight, but where they will receive approximately equal amounts of light and are kept at the same temperature (don't place some containers on a heater and others near an open window).